 These are challenging and strange times.
 With the coming of COVID-19 so much of our world has been turned upside down.
 But some things remain the same.
 Wide-open spaces for one.
 If anything, they have become more alluring.
 And safer.
 Sound science tells us that outdoors is safer than in; that far is better than close.

-These are sad times.
-But even in sad times, there is happy news.
+These remain tough times.
+But even in tough times, there is happy news.

 Little Visited Channel Islands National Park

 Just a 70-minute boat ride off Ventura’s shore, the five islands of Channel Islands National Park offer precisely the wild silence — and wide distances — you’d expect from one of America’s least visited National Parks.
 They’ve been called the Galapagos of North America, and with good reason; a wild and wondrous place where housecat-size foxes (you won’t find the island fox anywhere else in the world) scamper through fields of Seuss-like flowers, and moon and sunshine down on the untamed and the empty.

 Santa Cruz, Santa Barbara, Anacapa, San Miguel, and Santa Rosa islands offer magic and adventure on so many fronts.
 There’s remote camping, hiking (picture seascapes that steal your breath), sea kayaking (paddling into a sea cave is like descending into the throat of some softly breathing beast) snorkeling and world-class scuba diving (Jacques Cousteau called the Channel Islands one of the world’s best dive spots), and bird-watching (some of the birds on the Channel Islands — the Island Scrub Jay, for one — are found nowhere else).
 At night, from certain island campsites on some of the islands, you can see the pinprick lights of civilization flickering like the campfires of some tremendous army.
 While you breathe in silence, the stars, and the sea.